Diego1403/ObsidainVaults/Cuatri 6/Asignaturas/Desarollo Web/Teoria/World wide web/The world wide web.md

  - CGI (Common Gate Interface) is a pioneering technology for dynamic web
  - ![[Pasted image 20230206101437.png]]

+- Fast CGI allow multiple conections becaue it allows load balancing
 telnet: "program to open a socket.....and send request as a server but manualy? "
+- Adventages
+	- in

+BACKEND languages

+- we tend to have "scripted languajes" (interpreted , not compiled) php file would be on the server side , to responde the http responde.
+The client would se the result of executing the code on the server

+- with Post we can send whatever from client to server

 #### post request
 The parameters are on the content

+The client side must me standerized